itimpi/MyMediaForAlexa/README.md

 # MyMediaForAlexa
-This is the XML template that can be used via Community Applications to install the **My Media for Alexa** app to run as a docker container on an unRAID system using the Community Applications plugin.
+This is the XML template for installing the **My Media for Alexa** app to run as a docker container on an unRAID system using the Community Applications plugin.

 **What is My Media For Alexa?**
 A media server that allows you to stream audio files (e.g. music and audiobooks) that are stored on your unRAID server to Alexa enabled devices such as Amazon Echo or Amazon Dot using voice control.

-More detail on **My Media For Alexa** and the full list of features can be found on its [web site](http://mymediaalexa.com).
+More details and the full list of features can be found on **My Media For Alexa**  [web site](http://mymediaalexa.com).

 **Licensing:**
 My Media for Alexa can be used for free for seven days to allow you to evaluate it.
 After that you need a (very modestly priced) license to continue using it.
 Details of the prices for licenses can be found  on the [My Media for Alexa](http://mymediaalexa.com) web site.
 If you want to run multiple instances of My Media for Alexa then you will require a license for each instance.